rokath/trice/docs/TriceUserManual.md

 #### 24.1.2. <a id='different-ids-for-same-trices'></a>Different IDs for same Trices

 * When the same Trice is used several times with identical IDs, after copying, and `trice insert` is called, only one ID survives in the source code.
+The other Trices get assigned new IDs.
+Otherwise the location information would not be correct everywhere.

 #### 24.1.3. <a id='same-ids-for-different-trices'></a>Same IDs for different Trices